aamilineni/go-github/README.md

 ## 5. About App
-Go-Github service gets the Github Repos information and it is designed to be scalable in the future
+Go-Github service gets the Github Repos information from the PUBLIC API's given by github.com and it is designed to be scalable in the future

 Request API:
 http://localhost:8080/v1/{user_name}/repos